 Direct Graduate PLUS — The PLUS loan for graduate students is a federal education loan available for graduate- degree students enrolled at least half-time in eligible programs.
 The interest rate for Graduate PLUS Loans is fixed at 6.41%.
 Students can borrow up to the cost of attendance minus any other financial aid.
 Before applying for a Direct Graduate PLUS loan, students must complete the FAFSA so that eligibility for a Direct Unsubsidized Loan can be determined by the school.
 A loan origination fee of 4.288% will be deducted from the loan by the lender.
 Students may apply at www.studentloans.gov.

 Federal Work Study (FWS) Program — FWS is available to students who demonstrate financial need.
 The amount of FWS listed on the award letter is the maximum amount the student may earn for the academic year.
 FWS is not deducted from the semester bills.
 Instead, students receive a paycheck for hours worked.

 Institutional Employment — Institutional employment is available to students who are not eligible for federal funding.
 The amount of institutional employment listed on the award letter is the maximum amount the student may earn for the academic year.

-Campus jobs are posted on the student employment page of the Regis Web site, and on the bulletin board outside the Office of Payroll.
+Campus jobs are posted on the student employment page of the Regis Web site.
 It is the student’s responsibility to secure a position.
 Students must complete a student employment contract, W-4 form, and I-9 form before employment begins.
 The contract and forms can also be printed from the Regis College Web site.